TryGhost/Ghost/README.md

 ## Early-Access Developer Introduction

 Welcome to the Ghost core repo.
 The code here is the result of a few stolen hours of free time hacking a proof of concept for the Kickstarter video.
 Pretty much everything is subject to and expected to change.
-A fully list for the currently-working features can be found [here](https://github.com/TryGhost/Ghost/wiki/Working-Features).
+A full list of the currently-working features can be found [here](https://github.com/TryGhost/Ghost/wiki/Working-Features).

 The top priorities right now are: